JaneliaSciComp/Ax/README.txt

 cluster*.sh automates the analysis of multiple data sets by batching jobs.

 compile.sh compiles ax1 and ax2 into binary executables for deployment.

+See documentation embedded in scripts for more detail.